fedelopezar/satelliteTaskManager/README.md

     - Include a `name` that describes each task.
     - Itemize the satellite `resources` requested by each task as an array of integer identifiers.
 The tasks that request a same resource will not be submitted to the same satellite.
     - Quantify the `payoff` of each tasks.
 The task manager will maximize the total payoff,  given the available resources.
-    - Tasks with the attribute `completed` set to `true` will be ignored by the tasks manager.
+    - The tasks with the attribute `completed` set to `true` will be ignored by the task manager.

 - Enumerate the available **satellites** in a JSON file.
 Follow the example file `input/satellite.json`.
 Consider:
   - The `key` of each satellite must be unique.
 If there are repeated keys, only the last will be considered.